San Diego DMV Hearings Attorney

 A driver will receive a probation and suspension if he or she has received four points within a 12 month period, six points within a 24 month period, or 8 points within a 36 month period.
-This letter informs the driver that within 34 days of the date of the letter, the driver will be declared a negligent operator, receive a six-month license suspension, and be place on probation for one year.
+This letter informs the driver that within 34 days of the date of the letter, the driver will be declared a negligent operator, receive a six-month license suspension, and be placed on probation for one year.

 Level 4: Suspension or Revocation Letter

 A driver who violates his or her negligent operator probationary license will receive a suspension or revocation letter.
 Each violation of probation can result in an additional six-month license suspension and an additional one year of probation.
 Upon a third violation, an individual’s driver’s license will be revoked for one year.
 If revoked, the individual must apply for a new license after the revocation period.

 California drivers are entitled to a hearing upon request before their license may be suspended on the grounds that they are a negligent operator or before additional penalties may be imposed for violation of probation.
 However, drivers must contact the DMV and request a hearing within 10 days of receiving a negligent operator letter or the right to a hearing is deemed waived.
 Therefore, if you have received a level 3 or level 4 letter, it is imperative that you contact a DMV hearings attorney immediately to protect your driving privileges.

 The negligent operator hearing will take place at a DMV driver safety branch office and be conducted by a DMV hearing officer.
 At the hearing, the officer will evaluate your driving record thoroughly, determine whether to declare you a negligent operator and then determine the type of action to take against your driver’s license.
 The standard of proof is a preponderance of the evidence, meaning the officer need only conclude that it is more likely than not that you are a negligent operator to take action against your driver’s license.